FedCache: A Knowledge Cache-driven Federated Learning Architecture for Personalized Edge Intelligence: Discussion

 \subsection{Limitations}

 We analyze that the limitations of FedCache are threefold.
 One limitation of FedCache is that it conducts knowledge distillation on device-side models only based on knowledge associated with local samples, but neglects knowledge learning for global generalization.
 As a result, it is only suitable for personalization tasks rather than general tasks that require global generalization capabilities.
 The generalization performance of FedCache can be improved when introducing additional information, such as partial global parameters or global public data.
 Another limitation is that we apply our method only to conventional image classification problems in our experiments, and additional research on data encoding strategies, hash correlation measures for serialized data and other non-image structured data are also meaningful for FedCache.
-In addition, limited by the execution procedure of HNSW \cite{malkov2018efficient}, FedCache cannot support PFL with incremental data.
+In addition, FedCache cannot support PFL with dynamism and continuity data, while end devices may continuously generate new data that requires real-time processing and analysis \cite{savaglio2021simulation}.
 By considering and addressing the above limitations, FedCache can further enhance its effectiveness in a wider range of applications.